Good Jobs for People With Criminal Records & How to Get Them

 Note: The following occupations are not guaranteed to work for everyone who has a criminal record.
 Some employers may still check your background and decline your application.
 In certain cases, you also may be declined due to your specific offenses or due to local, state, or federal regulations that pertain to the position you're applying for.

-Hourly pay estimates are based on national data from May 2018.1 Numbers for total yearly projected job openings are for the decade between 2016 and 2026.2
+Hourly pay estimates are based on May 2020 data from the Occupational Employment and Wage Statistics program.
+Average yearly job openings are based on employment projections from the Bureau of Labor Statistics for the decade between 2020 and 2030.

 Learning how to code is a powerful way to start opening new doors.
 Although many employers in the technology sector do perform background checks on potential new hires, many don't.
 After all, it can be hard to find great programmers, so it isn't always wise for employers to screen out talented ex-offenders.
 Plus, computer programming offers tremendous potential for self-employment.